Raila Odinga: Misinformation on various social media

-During the August 2022 Kenyan General Elections, Raila Odinga was the subject of several false claims and fake news.
+During the August 2022 Kenyan general elections, Raila Odinga was the subject of several false claims and fake news stories.

 One example of misinformation involved a fabricated image of a banknote with Raila Odinga's face on it.
 This image was circulated on social media, and some people believed that it was a legitimate banknote.
 However, fact-checkers confirmed that the image was a satire and not a real banknote.

 Misinformation can also be spread through old or outdated photos.
 For example, a photo claiming to show Raila Odinga collapsing at his Karen home was circulated on social media.
 It was found that the photo was not recent and had been taken out of context.
 Video footage can also be manipulated to spread false information.
 A video claiming to show Raila Odinga partying while William Ruto was at the presidential campaign was shared on social media.
 However, PesaCheck confirmed that the video was fake and had been doctored.
 Photos were circulated that claimed to show youth disrupting Raila Odinga's rally in Embakasi, Nairobi.
 However, PesaCheck confirmed that the photos were not related to the rally, and they were taken at a different location.

 It was falsely claimed that Azimio's Narok gubernatorial candidate, Moitalel Ole Kenta, had disowned Raila Odinga.
 PesaCheck found that the claim was false, and Moitalel Ole Kenta had not made any such statement.
 A fake tweet attributed to William Ruto was circulated on social media, congratulating Raila Odinga for winning the 2022 presidential election.
 PesaCheck confirmed that the tweet was fake and had not been posted by William Ruto.

-Another fake congratulatory statement allegedly from the US Embassy in Nairobi was circulating on social media where Raila Odinga was being applauded on his ‘win’ in the 9 August 2022 Kenyan general elections.
+Another fake congratulatory statement allegedly from the US Embassy in Nairobi was circulating on social media where Raila Odinga was being applauded on his 'win' in the 9 August 2022 Kenyan general elections.
 This statement was looked into by PesaCheck who found out that the statement was FAKE.
 To firm this up, Andrew Veveiros who is the embassy spokesperson also shared an email to PesaCheck to dismiss the congratulatory statement by the US Embassy to Raila Odinga.

 Doctored presidential election results were also being shared across different media platforms.
 Of key interest was a fake statement shared on Facebook claiming that two local media houses i.e Royal Media Services and The Standard Group had called the elections in favour of Raila Odinga.
 According to this fake statement, Raila Odinga was leading the 2022 Presidential elections with 51.13% while William Samoei Ruto was at 48.22%.
 These claims were denounced by the media houses' senior editors and PesaCheck also confirmed that they were indeed fake.